PawseySC/containers-openfoam-workshop/_episodes/06_advancedScriptsForPostProcessingWithOverlayFS.md

 ---
-title: "Use OverlayFS to reduce the number of result files"
+title: "Advanced scripts for postprocessing with OverlayFS"
 teaching: 30
 exercises: 30
 questions:
-- For old versions of OpenFOAM (without "collated" option available), how can I reduce the amount of result files?
+- How can I postprocess a large number of results?
 objectives:
-- Use OverlayFS for saving results and reduce the number of files in the host file system
+- Use provided scripts to postprocess a large number of results without increasing dramatically the existing number of files in the system
 keypoints:
-- Singularity can deal with an OverlayFS, but only one OverlayFS can be mounted per container instance
-- As each core writes results to a single `processorN`, this works for saving results inside each `overlayN`
+- No, unfortunately a container cannot mount more than 1 OverlayFS file at the same time
-- Unfortunately, the `reconstructPar` tool cannot read results from several `overlayN` files.
-Therefore, decomposed results must be copied back to the host file system before reconstruction.
+- Yes, this implies that the results need to be copied back to the host file system before reconstruction
-- Last point may seem like a killer, but extraction and reconstruction may be performed in small batches avoiding the appearence of many files at the same time in the host file system.
-- Here the small batch is of size=1 (just a single time result), but the following episode deals with batches of larger size
+- In order to avoid the presence of many files in the host, this should be done by small batches
+    - 1.Copy small batch of results from the interior to the `bak.processorN` directories
+    - 2.Now create `processorN` soft links to point to `bak.processorN` directories and not to the OverlayFS interior
+    - 3.Reconstruct that small batch
+    - 4.Remove the reconstructed times from the `bak.processorN` directories
+    - 5.Continue the cycle until postprocessing all the times needed
 ---

 <p>&nbsp;</p>

-## I. Introduction
+## 0. Introduction

-> ## The problem with a large amount of files
-> - The creation of a large amount of result files has been a major problem for Supercomputing centres due to the overloading of their file management systems
-> - This major problem affects the performace of the whole system (affecting all the user base)
+> ## Postprocessing results in batches
+> - The workflow presented here is extremelly similar to that in the previous episode (please study previous one first)
-> - The collated option is of great benefit for reducing the amount of result files and solving this problematic
+> - The main difference is that the reconstruction of results from the overlay can handle many times
->     - `fileHandler collated` + `ioRanks`
-> - But it is only fully functional for versions greater-than or equal to
->       - OpenFOAM-6 (from OpenFOAM foundation)
->       - and OpenFOAM-v1812 (from ESI-OpenCFD)
-> - For other versions/flavours of OpenFOAM this setting is not functional or does not exists at all
+> - All the times to be postprocessed (reconstructed) are not extracted from the overlays at the same together
+> - In order to avoid the existence of many files in the shared file system, the extraction of the decomposed times is performed in batches of small size
+> - All the decomposed times of each small batch are postprocessed (reconstructed) and then deleted before the following batch is extracted
 >
 {: .prereq}

-> ## Then why use other versions/flavours ?
+> ## Use of bash functions
+> - Another difference in the workflow scripts for this episode is the use of bash functions
+> - These functions are defined in a separate bash script contained in a directory named `auxiliaryScripts`
+> - That script is sourced from all the workflow (A,B,C..G) scripts
+> - In practice, users should keep this directory in a known location and source the definition of bash functions from there
 >
-> - We, indeed, encourage users to update their case settings and tools to tha latest vesions of OpenFOAM with functional `collated`+`ioRanks` option
-> - But still users may need to keep using other versions of OpenFOAM:
->     - Because they have a complicated case defined already for another version/flavour
->     - Because they may have own tools written for another version/flavour
->     - Because they may be using additional tools (like waves2Foam or CFDEM) that were written for another version/flavour
->     - Because only that other flavour (mainly **Foam-extend**) may contain the solver/tool the user needs
->     - And, of course, to update those case settings/tools towards a recent version of OpenFOAM would require extensive effort and time investment
->
 {: .callout}

-> ## What can Pawsey do to help their user base ?
+> ## 0.I Accessing the scripts for this episode
 >
-> - We need to avoid the overload of our file system in order to keep a performant
-> - Files older than 30 days are purged from `/scratch`
-> - We have already restricted the user's quota to a maximum of 1 Million inodes (files/directories)
-> - Users need to modify their workflows (solution-analysis-deletion) for not reaching their quota limit
-> - Use of virtual file systems to store files within (**Thanks to Dr. Andrew King for the suggestion!**)
+> In this episode, we make use of a series of scripts to cover a typical compilation/execution workflow.
+Lets start by listing the scripts.
 >
-{: .prereq}

-> ## Virtual file systems super basics
 >
-> - Extriclty speaking, it is much more complicated than this, but we can simplyfy the concept as:
->     - a big single file that can be formatted to keep several files in its interior
-> - The metadata server will only observe this big file which reduces the overload problem dramatically
-> - Here we make use of **OverlayFS** due to its proved correct behaviour when working with Singularity
-> - There may be some other useful virtual file system technologies/formats/options (like **FUSE**) {: .callout}

-<p>&nbsp;</p>

-## II.
-Logic for the use of OverlayFS to store results

-> ## a) Start case preparation normally, then rename the standard decomposed directories
+> 1. cd into the directory for the episode and list the content of the `auxiliaryScripts` directory
 >
-> 1. Proceed with settings and decomposition of your case as normal
+>    ~~~
+>    zeus-1:~> cd $MYSCRATCH/pawseyTraining/containers-openfoam-workshop-scripts
+>    zeus-1:*-scripts> cd 06_advancedScriptsForPostProcessingWithOverlayFS
+>    zeus-1:*OverlayFS> ls auxiliaryScripts
->    <p>&nbsp;</p>
+>    ~~~
-> 2. Rename the `processor0`, `processor1` ... `processor4` to `bak.processor0`, `bak.processor1` ... `bak.processor4`
->      - Now the initial conditions and decomposed mesh are in the `bak.processorN` subdirectories
->      - You can access to the information directly from those directories
->      - If you need an OpenFOAM tool to access that information, you'll need to make use of soft links to "trick" OpenFOAM.
-But, in principle, soft links pointing to the `bak.processorN` directories would not be needed during execution.
-They will only be needed for the reconstruction (see reconstruction steps in the following section).
->      - (Do not get confused, for this exercise, the tutorial for OpenFOAM-2.4.x uses 5 subdomains: 0,1,...,4)
->    <p>&nbsp;</p>
+>    {: .bash}
 >
-{: .prereq}

-> ## b) Create several OverlayFS files and prepare them to store the results
-> 1. Create a writable OverlayFS file: `overlay0`
->      - To create this writable OverlayFS file you will need an "ubuntu-based" container version **18.04 or higher**
->    <p>&nbsp;</p>
-> 2. In the local host, copy that file to create the needed replicas of OverlayFS: `overlay1`, `overlay2` ... `overlay4`
->    <p>&nbsp;</p>
-> 3. For each `ovelayN` create a corresponding `processorN` directory inside (using an ubuntu-based container):
->      - `insideDir=/overlayOpenFOAM/run/channel395`
->      - `mkdir -p $insideDir/processor0` in `overlay0`
->      - ...
+>    ~~~
->      - `mkdir -p $insideDir/processor4` in `overlay4`
->    <p>&nbsp;</p>
+>    ofContainersOverlayFunctions.sh
-> 4. For each `overlayN` copy the initial conditions and the mesh information from directory `bak.processorN` into the `processorN` directories inside the `overlayN` file (using an ubuntu-based container):
->      - `cp -r bak.processor0/* $insideDir/processor0`
->      - ...
+>    ~~~
->      - `cp -r bak.processor4/* $insideDir/processors4`
->    <p>&nbsp;</p>
+>    {: .output}
+>    - This file contains the definition of several functions utilised within the workflow scripts
 >
-{: .callout}

-> ## c) Use soft links to trick the OpenFOAM tools to write towards the interior of the OverlayFS
-> 1. In the case directory, create soft-links named `processorN` that point to the internal directories:
->      - `ln -s $insideDir/processor0 processor0`
->      - ...
->      - `ln -s $insideDir/processor4 processor4`
 > <p>&nbsp;</p>
->      - **The links will appear broken to the host system, but functional to the containers that load the OverlayFS files**
->    <p>&nbsp;</p>
 >
-{: .prereq}

-> ## d) Execute the containerised solver in hybrid mode, mounting one OverlayFS file per task
+> 2. cd into the directory where the provided scripts are.
+In this case we'll use OpenFOAM-2.4.x.
 >
-> 1. Execute the solver in hybrid-mode, allowing MPI task `N` to mount its corresponding `overlayN` file
->      - Each MPI task spawned by `srun` will have an id: `SLURM_PROCID` with values 0,1,...,4
->      - For example, if `SLURM_PROCID=0`, then the mounted OverlayFS file would be `overlay0`
->      - This allows that:
->          - As `SLURM_PROCID=0`, then OpenFOAM will read/write to `processor0` (which is a link that points to `$insideDir/processor0` in `overlay0`)
->          - The same for the other MPI tasks
->      - Results will exist inside the OverlayFS files
->    <p>&nbsp;</p>
->
->
-{: .callout}

-<p>&nbsp;</p>

-## III.
-General instructions for following the content

-> ## III.I Accessing the scripts for this episode
->
-> In this whole episode, we make use of a series of scripts to cover a typical compilation/execution workflow.
-Lets start by listing the scripts.
->
-> 1. cd into the directory where the provided scripts are.
-In this case we'll use OpenFOAM-v1912.
->
 >    ~~~
->    zeus-1:~> cd $MYSCRATCH/pawseyTraining/containers-openfoam-workshop-scripts
->    zeus-1:*-scripts> cd 05_useOverlayFSForReducingNumberOfFiles/example_OpenFOAM-2.4.x
+>    zeus-1:*OverlayFS> cd example_OpenFOAM-2.4.x
 >    zeus-1:*-2.4.x> ls
 >    ~~~
 >    {: .bash}
 >
 >    ~~~
+>    A.extractAndAdpatTutorial.sh  C.setupOverlayFoam.sh        F.extractFromOverlayIntoBak.sh  run
->    A.extractAndAdaptTutorial.sh  caseSettingsFoam.sh      D.runFoam.sh                 imageSettingsSingularity.sh
+>    B.decomposeFoam.sh            D.runFoam.sh                 G.reconstructFromBak.sh
->    B.decomposeFoam.sh            C.setupOverlayFoam.sh    E.reconstructFromOverlay.sh  run
+>    caseSettingsFoam.sh           E.reconstructFromOverlay.sh  imageSettingsSingularity.sh
 >    ~~~
 >    {: .output}
 >